Related videos:

 The status of the judicial process

-Maduro and his wife Cilia Flores were captured on January 3, 2026, in Caracas during a U.S. military operation and transferred to the Metropolitan Detention Center in Brooklyn, where they have been held for over 150 days.
+Maduro and his wife Cilia Flores were captured on January 3, 2026, in Caracas during a U.S. military operation and taken to the Metropolitan Detention Center in Brooklyn, where they have been detained for over 150 days.

 The former Venezuelan president faces four federal charges: conspiracy of narco-terrorism, conspiracy to import cocaine, possession of machine guns and destructive devices, and conspiracy to possess machine guns and destructive devices.

-He has declared himself innocent of all charges and refers to himself as a "prisoner of war."
+He has pleaded not guilty to all charges and refers to himself as a "prisoner of war."

-The judge Alvin Hellerstein rejected the defense's attempts to dismiss the charges, although he accepted the withdrawal without prejudice, leaving the possibility of reintroducing the motion open.
+The judge Alvin Hellerstein rejected the defense's attempts to dismiss the charges, although he accepted the withdrawal without prejudice, leaving the possibility of readdressing the motion open.

-It also issued a strict order of confidentiality regarding the evidence, prohibiting the sharing of the material with unarrested defendants.
+It also issued a strict preservation order regarding the evidence, prohibiting the sharing of the material with non-detained defendants.

 The second investigation in Miami

-In parallel to the process in New York, the U.S. has opened a second criminal investigation against Maduro in Miami in March 2026, focused on money laundering and led by prosecutor Michael Berger.
+In parallel to the New York process, the U.S. has opened a second criminal investigation against Maduro in Miami in March 2026, focusing on money laundering and led by prosecutor Michael Berger.

-The focus of this investigation is Alex Saab, alleged frontman for Maduro, deported from Venezuela on May 16, 2026, and charged in Miami with conspiracy to launder money related to the CLAP program.
+The focus of this investigation is Alex Saab, the alleged frontman for Maduro, who was deported from Venezuela on May 16, 2026, and charged in Miami with conspiracy to launder money related to the CLAP program.

-The next hearing in the New York case is scheduled for June 30 of this year, a date on which the defense plans to present motions to seek the dismissal of the charges and challenge the legality of Maduro's detention, as well as raise arguments regarding head of state immunity.
+The next hearing in the New York case is scheduled for June 30 of this year, on which date the defense plans to present motions to seek dismissal of the charges and challenge the legality of Maduro's detention, as well as raise arguments regarding state immunity.

 Filed under: